vindolin/https_relay/README.md

 # https_relay

-Simple relay that relays http connections to https targets.
-(Microcontrollers love the simpler http)
+Simple python program that relays http connections to https targets.
+Microcontrollers have a hard time communicating with https hosts.

 Start the relay: